Tanato/js-automated-test-guidelines/README.md

 ## Integration Tests

 Integration tests have the purpose of validating how units of code work together.
-All possible scenarios that tests that unit should have been done previously on Unit Tests, and after you assure that your units are tested you can see if they are integrating fine.
+The behaviour of a piece of code by itself, in other hand, is responsibility of Unit Tests.

+You should create Integration tests only after your coverage is done with Unit Tests, that way you guarantee that that piece of code is working properly by itself before trying to integrate with another pieces of code.

-Even though you can use the same tools for Unit tests and Integration tests, you should not use it to test small pieces of code.
-This separation is important so your tests still small even when there's a lot of integrations happening on a component.
+Even though you can use the same tools for Unit tests and Integration tests, you should separate those tests by it's purposes, this separation will allow you to create smaller tests that runs faster, are easyer to maintain and serve a single purpose.

 ### Integration Test Responsibilities

-**Do** assure that all possible scenarios are already covered on Unit Tests before you start to write Integration Tests for a code.
+**Do** ensure that all possible scenarios are already covered on Unit Tests before you start to write Integration Tests for a code.

 **Why?** Integration tests are slower then Unit Tests to run.

-**Why?** Integration tests are responsible to assure that multiple parts of your code are working fine together.
+**Why?** Integration tests are responsible to ensure that multiple parts of your code are working fine together.

 ### Integration Assertions